Python-SIP/sip/doc/pyproject_toml.rst

 **api-dir**
     The value is the name of a the directory in which a QScintilla :file:`.api` file is created.
 By default no :file:`.api` file is created.
-This is also a user option.
+There is also a corresponding command line option.

 **bindings-factory**
     The value is a callable that will return an object that is a sub-class